Shaikh-9/PA3900-Jupiter-Project-H.Shaikh/README.md

 # Supporting Code for the PA3900 Project (University of Leicester) by Hasan Shaikh

-The following 2 iPython Notebook files (.ipynb) are supporting code created solely for the report: "Apparent changes in the drift speed and aspect ratio of the Jovian GRS using SpeX data between 2018 – 2020"  in University of Leicester's PA3900 Project: Jupiter's Atmosphere, supervised by Dr Leigh Fletcher.
+The following 2 iPython Notebook files (.ipynb) are supporting code created by Hasan Shaikh and Owen Morris solely for the report: "Apparent changes in the drift speed and aspect ratio of the Jovian GRS using SpeX data between 2018 – 2020"  in University of Leicester's PA3900 Project: Jupiter's Atmosphere, supervised by Dr Leigh Fletcher.

 The code labelled: 'GRS_18.2.15_2.16 (1).ipynb' is the supporting code for the extraction of data from the cylindrical maps produced in IDL DRM using images taken from